Navy SEALs (film): Development

 In the winter of 1986 Brenda Feigen, then an agent at the William Morris Agency, was introduced to Chuck Pfarrer through one of her clients.
 Pfarrer, an active-duty navy SEAL who wrote screenplays in his spare time, had just sold "The Crook Factory", a script about Ernest Hemingway's life.
 Feigen encouraged him to write a script based on his experiences.
 After retiring from the SEALs, Pfarrer wrote the script, which Feigen shopped to Orion Pictures, Warner Brothers, and United Artists, hoping to create a bidding war.
 Orion ultimately purchased the script, with Feigen acting as producer.

 Feigen wanted Ridley Scott to direct, but negotiations fell through.
 Producers met with Roger Donaldson to see if he was interested in directing, he read the script as a favor to Mike Medavoy, head of Orion, but he didn't like the script, in her memoir, Feigen wrote that the meeting with Donaldson was wasted time.

 Richard Marquand was then hired as director, but his death in 1987 stopped pre-production until Lewis Teague was brought in as a replacement.
-Feigen says Teague had been originally recommended to her by Michael Douglas who had worked with Teague on Jewel of the Nile.
+Feigen says Teague had been originally recommended to her by Michael Douglas who had worked with Teague on The Jewel of the Nile.
 She later wrote, "He neglected to add that Lewis had come on board that movie as they were about to shoot and that he had done whatever Michael wanted throughout."
 After Marquand's death, Teague was also, coincidentally, proposed as a replacement director by Medavoy, who had been developing another project with Teague that did not go ahead.
 Feigen watched Jewel of the Nile and Alligator and agreed to hire Teague as director.
 She later wrote:

 He seemed innocuous, not too bright, but eager to make Navy SEAL (as it was still titled).
 What was odd about even our first conversation was that whenever I said anything, there would be a long silence before Lewis replied.
 And he had a quizzical look on his face, as though he didn’t quite understand what I was saying.
 When I spoke with Medavoy the next day, I couldn't articulate any problems I had with Lewis; his movies were okay and Michael Douglas had said he would be good for my movie.